ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-So far, all that this function will do is create a player box that is positioned in the center of our 3D world.
-Its x, y and z positions will be 0.
+All this function currently does is create a player box that is positioned in the center of our 3D world.
+Its x, y, and z positions will be 0.
 If you run your repl code, you should still be able to see your box.

 ## Animating the player box

 In the final game, the player box moves continuously along the z-axis.
 We will make use of an animation loop to continuously move the player box and re-render the scene to see the movement.
 At the bottom of the `script.js` file, add the following lines:

 ```javascript
 function animate() {